 Purpose

-In March 2022 Governor Jim Justice allotted CARES Act funds for emergency management services in West Virginia.
+In March 2022,Governor Jim Justice allotted CARES Act funds for emergency management services in West Virginia.
 As part of this initiative, funding was allocated to the Behavioral Health Workforce Education Initiative at the West Virginia Higher Education Policy Commission to increase the number of behavioral health professionals in rural communities.
 West Virginia’s emergency management system is impacted by crisis-level shortage of behavioral health workers.
 With community and hospital behavioral health and emergency service systems integrally dependent on each other, shortages in behavioral health providers in communities contribute to higher utilization of emergency services.
 This initiative seeks to decrease this utilization through increasing and promoting greater access to and utilization of community-based behavioral health care services, thus cutting down on emergency transport to hospitals.
 Programs funded by this opportunity must work toward increasing the number of behavioral health professionals practicing in rural communities in West Virginia.
 Performance outcomes must be clearly delineated and will be monitored throughout the project period.
 Of note, all funds under this initiative MUST BE EXPENDED (reflected by paid purchase orders and/or deposited into student accounts) BY NO LATER THAN SEPTEMBER 30, 2022.

 Program and Opportunity Goals